project-chip/connectedhomeip/docs/platforms/nrf/nrfconnect_examples_configuration.md

 -   `CONFIG_CHIP_ICD_SLOW_POLL_INTERVAL`
 -   `CONFIG_CHIP_ICD_FAST_POLLING_INTERVAL`

-#### Commissioning with NFC support
+#### Onboarding with NFC support

-You can configure the Matter protocol to use an NFC tag for commissioning, instead of using a QR code, which is the default configuration.
+You can configure the Matter protocol to use an NFC tag for onboarding, instead of using a QR code, which is the default configuration.

-To enable NFC for commissioning and share the onboarding payload in an NFC tag, set the `CONFIG_CHIP_NFC_COMMISSIONING` option.
+To enable NFC for onboarding and share the onboarding payload in an NFC tag, set the `CONFIG_CHIP_NFC_ONBOARDING` option.

 #### Factory reset behavior